gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 You may also want to add another job for [staging environment](https://about.gitlab.com/2016/08/26/ci-deployment-and-environments), to final test your application before deploying to production.

-### Turn on GitLab CI
+### Turn on GitLab CI/CD

-We have prepared everything we need to test and deploy our app with GitLab CI.
+We have prepared everything we need to test and deploy our app with GitLab CI/CD.
 To do that, commit and push `.gitlab-ci.yml` to the `master` branch.
 It will trigger a pipeline, which you can watch live under your project's **Pipelines**.

 ![pipelines page](img/pipelines_page.png)